-Netflix keeps buffering when you’re watching on your browser?
+Does Netflix keep buffering when you’re watching on your browser?
 You’re not alone, this is a very common issue.
 The good news is it’s also an easy one to fix.
-In this article, we’ll go through some working fixes for you to try.
+In this article, we’ll go through some working fixes that you can try.

 Try these fixes…